rafritts/bunit/README.md

 # Bash Script Testing Library (BSTL)
 ...is a unit testing framework for Shell scripts - namely Bash.

-This is a very light weight unit testing library for Bash scripts.
-It functions almost identically to Java's JUnit.
+This is a fork of [Ryan Fritts's project](https://github.com/rafritts/BashScriptTestingLibrary).
+The main difference with this fork is that the unit tests run without aborting upon failure, allowing for the running of all the unit tests and then displaying which tests passed and failed.

 You do not need to touch any of your shell scripts to run unit tests against it.
 That is to say that your original source code does not need to know about the BSTL in order for the unit tests to work.

 ### How to use:
 Simply add the following lines underneath your shebang (`#!/bin/bash`) in your unit test file.